Accessible PDFs Have 4 Reading Orders

 The PDF/UA-1 accessibility standard requires that the Tag Tree be the primary way to provide the document’s accessibility features through tags and their reading order.

 When the Tag reading order is incorrect, the content will be voiced or presented in a jumble of sentences, often not making sense to the user.
-This especially affects those who use text-to-speech technologies, such as screen reading, magnification, and dyslexia software.
+This especially affects those who use screen readers and some text-to-speech technologies, magnification tools, and dyslexia software.

 Screen capture of a PDF and a poor reading order in the Tags pane.